Thinkersbluff/CR6Community-Marlin_TB/docs/HELP/__QUICK_START_GUIDE.md

 Honest!
 Don't skip 'em!!
-You may suffer regrets if you skip those!!!
+You may suffer more than regrets if you skip those!!!